TMarwah/battle-monsters/README.md

  ```
  ./bin/monsterBattle
  ```
- The game will prompt the user for there inputs.
+ The game will prompt the user for their inputs.
 Enjoy! 😃

  <br />